 This is another completely unique pub.
 You won’t see anything like it anywhere else in the world.
 Doheny & Nesbitts is in the middle of the older business district (and close to Toners and O’Donogues).

-It is one of the oldest family owned pubs in the city and has two snugs, a function room and a great menu of wholesome Irish food.
+It is one of the oldest family-owned pubs in the city, featuring two snugs, a function room, and a menu of wholesome Irish food.

 Doheny & Nesbitt's Pub Dublin